As the saying goes, “you’ve gotta start ‘somewhere,” which is to say, you should expect to start at the bottom.

 - Preparing paperwork for probate hearings

-Corporate law is focused primarily on high-level business transactions, including mergers, acquisitions, and stock offerings.
+Corporate – Corporate law is focused primarily on high-level business transactions, including mergers, acquisitions, and stock offerings.
 Corporate law may also deal with protecting intellectual property, including patents, copyrights, and trademarks.
-Job duties of entry-level paralegals in corporate settings may include:
+Job duties of entry-level paralegals in corporate settings or with firms that specialize in corporate law may include:

 - Preparing and scheduling board meetings

-- Reviewing business operations and corporate bylaws for to ensure all laws are followed
+- Reviewing business operations and corporate bylaws to ensure all laws are followed

 - Keeping corporate minutes